jundalisay/superb/content/en/research/constitutions/us/article-1.md

 No Senator or Representative shall, during the Time for which he was elected, be appointed to any civil Office under the Authority of the United States, which shall have been created, or the Emoluments whereof shall have been encreased during such time; and no Person holding any Office under the United States, shall be a Member of either House during his Continuance in Office.

-Section.
-7

-All Bills for raising Revenue shall originate in the House of Representatives; but the Senate may propose or concur with Amendments as on other Bills.
-Every Bill which shall have passed the House of Representatives and the Senate, shall, before it become a Law, be presented to the President of the US.

-If he approve he shall sign it, but if not he shall return it, with his Objections to that House in which it shall have originated, who shall enter the Objections at large on their Journal, and proceed to reconsider it.

-If after such Reconsideration two thirds of that House shall agree to pass the Bill, it shall be sent, together with the Objections, to the other House, by which it shall likewise be reconsidered, and if approved by two thirds of that House, it shall become a Law.
-But in all such Cases the Votes of both Houses shall be determined by yeas and Nays, and the Names of the Persons voting for and against the Bill shall be entered on the Journal of each House respectively.
-If any Bill shall not be returned by the President within ten Days (Sundays excepted) after it shall have been presented to him, the Same shall be a Law, in like Manner as if he had signed it, unless the Congress by their Adjournment prevent its Return, in which Case it shall not be a Law.

-Every Order, Resolution, or Vote to which the Concurrence of the Senate and House of Representatives may be necessary (except on a question of Adjournment) shall be presented to the President of the United States; and before the Same shall take Effect, shall be approved by him, or being disapproved by him, shall be repassed by two thirds of the Senate and House of Representatives, according to the Rules and Limitations prescribed in the Case of a Bill.

-Section.
-8

-The Congress can:
-- collect Taxes, Duties, Imposts and Excises
-- pay the Debts and provide for the common Defence and general Welfare of the United States
-  - All Duties, Imposts and Excises shall be uniform throughout the US.
-- borrow Money on the credit of the United States
-- regulate Commerce with foreign Nations, and among the several States, and with the Indian Tribes;
-- establish an uniform Rule of Naturalization, and uniform Laws on the subject of Bankruptcies throughout the United States
-- coin Money, regulate the Value thereof, and of foreign Coin, and fix the Standard of Weights and Measures;
-- provide for the Punishment of counterfeiting the Securities and current Coin of the United States
-- establish Post Offices and post Roads
-- promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries
-- constitute Tribunals inferior to the supreme Court
-- define and punish Piracies and Felonies committed on the high Seas, and Offences against the Law of Nations
-- declare War, grant Letters of Marque and Reprisal, and make Rules concerning Captures on Land and Water;
-- raise and support Armies, but no Appropriation of Money to that Use shall be for a longer Term than two Years;
-- provide and maintain a Navy
-- make Rules for the Government and Regulation of the land and naval Forces
-- provide for calling forth the Militia to execute the Laws of the Union, suppress Insurrections and repel Invasions
-- provide for organizing, arming, and disciplining, the Militia
-  - using a Part of the Militia for the Service of the US
-  - Their respective States shall Appoint the Officers <!-- , and the Authority of training the Militia --> according to the discipline prescribed by Congress
-- exclusively make laws for Districts (not exceeding 10 Miles square) ceded to the US. <!-- by Cession of particular States, and the Acceptance of Congress, become the Seat of the Government of the United States, and  -->
-- to exercise like Authority over all Places purchased by the Consent of the Legislature of the State in which the Same shall be, for the Erection of Forts, Magazines, Arsenals, dock-Yards, and other needful Buildings
-- make all Laws for Executing the Powers vested by this Constitution in the US Government

-Section.
-9.

-The Migration or Importation of such Persons as any of the States now existing shall think proper to admit, shall not be prohibited by the Congress prior to 1808.
-A Tax or duty may be imposed on such Importation, not exceeding ten dollars for each Person.

-The Privilege of the Writ of Habeas Corpus shall not be suspended, unless when in Cases of Rebellion or Invasion the public Safety may require it.
-No Bill of Attainder or ex post facto Law shall be passed.
-No Capitation, or other direct, Tax shall be laid, unless in Proportion to the Census or enumeration herein before directed to be taken.
-No Tax or Duty shall be laid on Articles exported from any State.
-No Preference shall be given by any Regulation of Commerce or Revenue to the Ports of one State over those of another: nor shall Vessels bound to, or from, one State, be obliged to enter, clear, or pay Duties in another.
-No Money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law; and a regular Statement and Account of the Receipts and Expenditures of all public Money shall be published from time to time.
-No Title of Nobility shall be granted by the United States: And no Person holding any Office of Profit or Trust under them, shall, without the Consent of the Congress, accept of any present, Emolument, Office, or Title, of any kind whatever, from any King, Prince, or foreign State.

-Section.
-10.

-No State shall enter into any Treaty, Alliance, or Confederation; grant Letters of Marque and Reprisal; coin Money; emit Bills of Credit; make any Thing but gold and silver Coin a Tender in Payment of Debts; pass any Bill of Attainder, ex post facto Law, or Law impairing the Obligation of Contracts, or grant any Title of Nobility.

-No State shall, without the Consent of the Congress, lay any Imposts or Duties on Imports or Exports, except what may be absolutely necessary for executing it's inspection Laws: and the net Produce of all Duties and Imposts, laid by any State on Imports or Exports, shall be for the Use of the Treasury of the United States; and all such Laws shall be subject to the Revision and Controul of the Congress.

-No State shall, without the Consent of Congress, lay any Duty of Tonnage, keep Troops, or Ships of War in time of Peace, enter into any Agreement or Compact with another State, or with a foreign Power, or engage in War, unless actually invaded, or in such imminent Danger as will not admit of delay.